sst/guide/_chapters/create-a-dynamodb-table-in-sst.md

 Let's quickly go over what we are doing here.

-We are creating a new stack in our SST app.
-We'll be using it to create all our storage related infrastructure (DynamoDB and S3).
+We are creating a new stack in our SST app by exporting the `StorageStack` function.
+We'll be using it to create all our storage related infrastructure (in this example DynamoDB and S3).
 There's no specific reason why we are creating a separate stack for these resources.
 It's only meant as a way of organizing our resources and illustrating how to create separate stacks in our app.

-We are using SST's [`Table`]({{ site.docs_url }}/constructs/Table) construct to create our DynamoDB table.
+Within the function, we are using SST's [`Table`]({{ site.docs_url }}/constructs/Table) construct to create our DynamoDB table.

-It has two fields:
+The table we are creating has two fields:

 1. `userId`: The id of the user that the note belongs to.
 2. `noteId`: The id of the note.